sswam/allemande/doc/guide.md

 - AIs can teach you about the app, including all the models and agents
 - a column view option, to make the most of your screen
 - web, image, video search; programming tools such as Bash and Python
-- the whole app is open source; you can potentially run it at home
+- the whole app is open source, although it's difficult to set up
 - a cast of more than 1,500 characters, specialist agents, and tools
 - custom agents and missions, adjust context and other settings mid-chat
 - a wide range of styles, support for custom styles and JavaScript